gfegan/pwani_tab_stats/docs/readme.txt

-here we will store usefula documentation to help us
+here we will store useful documentation to help either the course organisers or particiipants